First by-election test for Sunak as voters take to the polls in Chester

 Mr Matheson, who denied the allegations, was facing a four-week suspension and had been asked to resign by Labour before he quit.

-Polling stations will open at 7am and close at 10pm on Thursday, with the result expected in the early hours of Friday morning.
+Polling stations opened at 7am and close at 10pm on Thursday, with the result expected in the early hours of Friday morning.

 Labour is expected to hold on to the City of Chester seat, having won it in 2019 for the third time in a row with a majority of 6,164.